urql-graphql/urql/exchanges/auth/README.md

 // this needs to be placed ABOVE the authExchange in the exchanges array, otherwise the auth error will show up hear before the auth exchange has had the chance to handle it errorExchange({
-  onError: ({ error }) => {
+  onError: (error) => {
-    // we only get an auth error here when the auth excahnge had attempted to refresh auth and getting an auth error again for the second time const isAuthError = error.graphQLErrors.some(
+    // we only get an auth error here when the auth exchange had attempted to refresh auth and getting an auth error again for the second time const isAuthError = error.graphQLErrors.some(
       e => e.extensions?.code === 'FORBIDDEN',
     );